BMW Z4 M Coupé S54 Rod Bearings DIY Guide (e85/e86)

 The job took me about 3 days: Day 1: Tear down subframe and components to make room.
 Day 2: Access and remove oil pan, swap in bearings.
 Day 3: Install oil pan and restore subframe and engine components.

 Guides: I primarily used the FCP Euro video and bimmerfan08’s big writeup for the m3 e46.
+The offical BMW service bulletin is also handy.
 I also watched and Google’d as many videos and posts I could to try and build up my confidence.
 This writeup won’t be a full DIY guide, but will just be another overview with some added tips specifically about the Z4 M.

 Parts: I went with BE Bearings and ARP Bolts.
 This is what Wing@VT uses so I just went with that.
 They are expensive!
 I had a 10% coupon from FCP Euro so I picked up most of my parts from them.
 I also bought the ARP Stretch Gauge (very pricey!).
 Here’s the parts list: